Family life insurance

 Can I get life insurance for my kids?

-That way if your child falls ill or develops a serious condition covered by the policy, you’ll receive a lump-sum pay-out to help care for them.
+Standalone life insurance policies don’t typically cover children.
+But it can be worth paying extra to add children’s critical illness cover to your policy.
+That way if your child falls ill or develops a serious condition covered by the policy, you should receive a lump-sum pay-out to help care for them.